Healthcare and Medicines Advertising Policy

 # 2.3 Prohibited

-Some products like the following types often require case-by-case review, depending on ad claims, presentation, and local legal frameworks.
+Some types of products often require case-by-case review, depending on ad claims, presentation, and local legal frameworks.
 Some features (e.g. claiming to possess medical effects) may lead to requirement of licenses issued by the appropriate regulator in the target market.
-Other features may lead to ban on the products like the examples illustrated below.
+Other features may lead to a ban on the product, like the examples illustrated below.

 Supplements, drinks, apps, and services marketed to reduce body fat or control weight.